course-dprep/The_impact_of_Airbnb_hosts_on_guest_reviews/readme.md

 ### Research guestion

-_To what extent does (i) the presence of a profile picture and (ii) the indentity verification of the host affect the review score (1-5) on Airbnb between France and Greece?_
+_To what extent does (i) the presence of a profile picture and (ii) the identity verification of the host affect the review score (1-5) on Airbnb between France and Greece?_

 ## Research method